 Due to the extent and anticipated duration of construction for the project will have significant impacts to traffic throughout the course of construction.
 A comprehensive stakeholder engagement process was completed this summer and included meetings with key stakeholder groups such as emergency services, BC Transit and the School District, presentations to Comox and City of Courtenay Councils and downtown business associations, and engagement through a survey for other private utilities and stakeholders.
 This input will be used to develop a traffic management strategy which will be presented to the Commission in September and shared with the community.

 The CVRD is committed to keeping the community informed about the work and the impacts ahead.
 Click the button below to visit our engagement portal and find out about upcoming events and updates, post questions and review new information as it becomes available.

 Part of a larger plan for sewer services in our community

 This conveyance project is the result of the extensive Comox Valley Sewer System Liquid Waste Management Planning process (LWMP) which started in 2018, and was developed over three years with the input of a public and technical advisory committee.

 The LWMP identified solutions for conveyance, treatment and resource recovery and included extensive public engagement throughout the process.
 Input was collected from the community and technical experts and was reported on throughout each stage of the process.
 Learn more about this plan.

 Watch here for updates on next steps for the Sewer Conveyance Project:

-- Spring 2023: Estimated start of construction.
+- Summer 2023: Estimated start of construction, which is expected to last 18-24 months.
 Communication will continue throughout the project including notice of lane closures and traffic impacts.
 The CVRD will work diligently with its contractor to avoid construction during peak times.